K-G-Witt/project3-group3/README.md

 ## Data Ethics Statement:
-The CDC has made this data asset is publicly available to all without restrictions (public).
+The CDC has made this data asset publicly available to all without restrictions (public).

 ## Credits: